Cardiology

 Tachycardia

-When resting, the heart rate is normally about 60 to 100 beats per minute.
-It is defined as Tachycardia when the increase in heart rate is between 100 and 400 beats per minute.
+A normal resting heart rate is between 60 and 100 beats per minute.
+Tachycardia is defined when it exceeds 100 beats per minute.

 • Anemia